eldesgonzales/lbycldsfinals/README.md

 1. Go back to the dashoard and click "Create Service"
 2. Search "ClearDB", and set it into "[LASTNAME]-rainfall"

 ### D. Language Translator ###
 1. Go to the dashboard, create a Service of Language Translator.
-2. Bind it into your app.
+2. Bind it into your "[LASTNAME]-rainfall".
-3. Go to your ClearDB